 As part of the process to prepare a business case and concept, we obtained independent, professional advice that there is a limited market for lap swimming when compared to the strong demand for recreation, program and therapy pool space.
-If we provided an indoor purposebuilt, eight-lane 25-metre pool for the training needs of swim club members and lap swimmers, we could also provide a warm water program pool and a leisure and learn-to-swim pool, meeting the needs of more community members.
+If we provided an indoor purpose-built, 10-lane 25-metre pool for the training needs of swim club members and lap swimmers, we could also provide a warm-water program pool and a leisure and learn-to-swim pool, meeting the needs of more community members.

 Given the additional construction and operational cost of a 50-metre pool, it is likely that the warm-water program pool or the learn-to-swim area would need to be sacrificed if a 50-metre pool was included.
 This would limit the facilities available to meet our community’s needs.
-To include a 50-metre pool would have also weakened our business case, undermining the strength of our grant application and the likelihood of securing the NSW Government grant funds that are essential to the construction of the centre.
+To include a 50-metre pool would have also weakened our business case, undermining the strength of our grant application.

 Why can’t we keep the 50-metre pool we have now as well as have a new aquatic centre?

 Keeping the existing 50-metre outdoor pool and building a new aquatic centre hasn’t been included in the concept because this would be an added financial burden for ratepayers.
-The additional cost of running the old pool would make the proposal unaffordable, weaken the business case and make it less likely we would be able to secure the grant funds needed to build the centre.
+The additional cost of running the old pool would make the proposal unaffordable, weaken the business case and make it less likely we would have secured grant funds to build the centre.
 Also, the existing pool is ageing and would need to be removed or replaced at additional cost.

 What is the benefit of five separate pools instead of a 50-metre pool with a moveable divider?